What does the law say about electric bicycles?

-Here's everything you need to know about it!
+Here's everything you need to know about the subject!

-Current standards for electric bikes
+Current standards for electric bicycles

 Mandatory and recommended equipment for electric bikes